 The specific aims of the network are:

-- To engage with policy-makers and practitioners in order to inform decision-making and practice within governmental and non-governmental organisations;
+- To engage policy makers and practitioners to ensure that cutting edge research can inform decision-making and practice within government and non-governmental organisations.

 Future events are announced in the bi-monthly bulletin.